A Buyer's Guide to Named-Architect Homes in Los Angeles.

-This guide covers the four architects whose work appears most often in LA residential sales, what their architecture actually means for ownership, where the inventory is concentrated, and what buying intelligently requires beyond the standard transaction.
+This guide covers the four architects whose work appears most often in Los Angeles residential sales, what their architecture actually means for ownership, where the inventory is concentrated, and what buying intelligently requires beyond the standard transaction.
+For the broader case, start with our companion piece on why architect-designed homes hold their value.

 ~375